Automation and Agents: How to Overcome Your Data Preparation Challenges in LLM Fine-Tuning

 This process can be particularly useful for enterprise applications required to follow strict industry regulations.
 For example, the healthcare industry may require adherence to HIPAA guidelines, while the finance industry may enforce compliance with FINRA regulations.

-To learn more about generating industry-specific training data, see our docs on aligning an LLM to FDA regulations or airline policies with SeekrFlow’s Principle Alignment feature.
+To learn more about generating industry-specific training data, see our docs on aligning an LLM to FDA regulations or airline policies with SeekrFlow’s AI-Ready Data Engine feature.

 Automation is transforming the landscape of data preparation, addressing the labor-intensive and time-consuming nature of traditional methods.
 Agentic workflows streamline the process of gathering, structuring, and labeling data.
 This speeds up data preparation but also enhances the quality and consistency of training data, overcoming challenges of biases and inaccuracies.